spheronFdn/sdk/packages/compute/README.md

 ## Access Token

-To create the `token` that is used with the `SpheronComputeClient`, follow the instructions in the [DOCS](https://docs.spheron.network/rest-api/#creating-an-access-token).
+To create the `token` that is used with the `SpheronClient`, follow the instructions in the [DOCS](https://docs.spheron.network/rest-api/#creating-an-access-token).
 When you are creating the tokens, please choose **compute** type in the dashboard.

 ## Learn More